wanchain/wanchain-cross-sdk/README.md

     }
   */
 }).on("redeem", info => {
-  /* the redeem transaction hash, indicates that the cross-chain task is finished
+  /* the redeem transaction hash, indicates that the cross-chain task is finished.
     redeem info structure: {
       taskId,
       txHash,